ChrisCuss/Lighthouse-Final-Project/README.md

 ## Project Title:
 Customer Segmentation for Siempre Tequila Sales Enhancement

+## Disclaimer

+For this project, I made sure to protect the privacy of Siempre Tequila's customers and the company's intellectual property.
+I've either removed or made anonymous any personal information in the dataset we analyzed.
+Additionally, some of the data has been either changed or randomized to ensure further protection of Siempre's IP.
+The aim was to make sure we couldn't identify any customers directly and that any findings we shared didn't give away Siempre Tequila's confidential information.
+Maintaining the privacy of customer data and safeguarding the company's intellectual property were key priorities throughout our analysis and in how we reported our findings.

 ## Goal:
 The goal of this project is to boost Siempre Tequila's customer engagement and sales strategies by employing advanced machine learning to segment customers based on their purchasing behavior.
 By understanding distinct customer groups, we aim to enable more personalized sales approaches, enhancing customer satisfaction and loyalty, and ultimately driving sales growth.